-Consider Your Family
+5. Consider Your Family

 Finally, think about how this new venture is going to affect your family.
 I asked a friend who recently started a real estate business on the side and he said this should be one of your biggest concerns before you get started.

-If you already have a full time job and you’re considering a business of your own, you’ll certainly have to skip out on some family time.
+If you already have a full-time job and you’re considering a business of your own, you’ll certainly have to skip out on some family time.

 Talk to your spouse about any new business ventures before you get started to ensure you’re both on the same page.